ThirVondukr/passlib/docs/lib/passlib.hash.sha256_crypt.rst

 using various arbitrary permutations of inputs.
 SHA-512 / SHA-256 Crypt are currently the default password hash for many systems (notably Linux), and have no known weaknesses.
-SHA-256 Crypt is one of the three hashes Passlib :ref:`recommends <recommended-hashes>` for new applications.
+SHA-256 Crypt is one of the four hashes Passlib :ref:`recommends <recommended-hashes>` for new applications.
 This class can be used directly as follows::